ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 **Execute the scenario**

+1. Open [tests.function.http](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/tests/tests.function.http) in Visual Studio Code.
+2. Replace `<your-function-app-name>` with your Function App hostname.
-Execute the requests in the "Test requests for the Azure Function" section of the `tests.http` file:
+3. Execute the requests in the file:

-1. GET request - Should succeed (200 OK) - the protected API requires `Sample.Read` role
+   - GET request - Should succeed (200 OK) - the protected API requires `Sample.Read` role
-1. POST request - Should succeed (200 OK) - the protected API requires `Sample.Write` role
+   - POST request - Should succeed (200 OK) - the protected API requires `Sample.Write` role
-1. DELETE request - Should fail (401 Unauthorized) - the protected API requires `Sample.Delete` role (not assigned)
+   - DELETE request - Should fail (401 Unauthorized) - the protected API requires `Sample.Delete` role (not assigned)

 The HTTP method used to call the Azure Function directly matches the operation called on the protected API, and the protected API determines the required role based on the HTTP method.